 Because of Jesus’ symbolic use of Gehenna, the word gehenna is sometimes used as a synonym for hell.
 In fact, that’s how the Greek word is translated in Mark 9:47: “hell.”
 The occupants of the lake of fire/gehenna/hell are separated from God for all of eternity.

-Recommended Resources: Erasing Hell: What God Said About Eternity, and the Things We've Made Up by Chan & Sprinkle and Logos Bible Software.
+Recommended Resource: Erasing Hell: What God Said About Eternity, and the Things We've Made Up by Chan & Sprinkle

 How is eternity in hell a fair punishment for sin?

 What does it mean that hell is eternal separation from God?

 Why is the idea of eternal damnation so repulsive to many people?